JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - Survey on transformers

-  - Need to find an angle.
+  - Need to find an angle

+    - Narrative Generation

 - AI Magazine article: OpenAI isn't solving the alignment problem.
 They are applying an idiosyncratic censor.